-Welcome to in learning Entry Level 1: Words ending in -ed (2).
-Learn the words in the spelling list then take advantage of the spelling games at the bottom of the page.
+Explore this spelling list: Entry Level 1: Words ending in -ed (2).
+Learn the words in the spelling list then try out the spelling games at the bottom of the page.
+Choose between games, tests, and downloadable activities to learn in a way that suits you.

 Words that learners at Entry Level 1 are required to read and spell correctly.